ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 <br>

 <img alt="image" src="https://github.com/user-attachments/assets/e150fc48-650f-4d71-bbd8-eef1fb64d26b" style="width:90%;"  />
-<br>In Chrome, since dec 2025,  you can split a TAB to see the Web page and the respone in one TAB. <br><br>
+<br>In Chrome and Edge you can split a TAB to see the Web page and the Serial monitor response in one TAB. <br><br>

 To connect the clock to WIFI one can enter the SSID and password of the router or use the WPS function.<br>
 Software updates can be uploaded with OTA (Over the Air).<br>